 Georgian Coaching Inn

 Guests will be able to stay overnight in this recreation of a Great North Road coaching inn, The Three Tuns, which once stood at Scotch Corner.
-The exciting edition will be a museum-quality exhibit, where Beamish’s nationally-significant Georgian collections will be displayed.
+The exciting addition will be a museum-quality exhibit, where Beamish’s nationally-significant Georgian collections will be displayed.